s-zeng/python-dhall/README.md

 rustup update nightly
 ```

-After that, you can compile the current version of hyperjson and execute all tests and benchmarks with the following commands:
+After that, you can compile the current version of dhall-python and execute all tests and benchmarks with the following commands:

 ```
 make install